bolajiwahab/pgrubic/README.md

 ## Formatting style

-Pgrubic uses **River** style code formatting.
+pgrubic uses **River** style code formatting.

 ## Contributing

 We welcome and greatly appreciate contributions.
-If you would like to contribute, please see the [contributing guidelines](https://github.com/bolajiwahab/pgrubic/blob/main/CONTRIBUTING.md).
+If you would like to contribute, please see the [contributing guidelines](https://github.com/bolajiwahab/pgrubic/blob/main/docs/docs/contributing.md).

 ## Support